 Perimeter fencing can also be used to deter unwanted snakes, although its practicality and effectiveness may vary depending on the size of one’s yard or property and it can still be difficult to exclude snakes as most snakes can climb or burrow over or under them, or can fit through gaps and openings in them.
 Aside from perhaps smooth, impervious concrete walls or barriers, fencing is one of the lesser effective ways of deterring snakes in general.

 Commercial or Store Products

 Products such as Snake-A-Away, Snake Stopper, moth balls, and other powders, pellets, or sprays that are commonly available at many hardware and garden centers have been shown to be largely ineffective at repelling snakes.
+These products may have been tested in areas of less ventilation, but are much less effective if used outdoors or in most well ventilated areas.
+Also realize that the off-label use of some products, such as mothballs, is in violation of state and federal laws and are considered pesticides regulated by the United States Environmental Protection Agency (EPA) and state Department of Agriculture and Consumer Services or similar agencies.
+Mothballs are not legal for the purpose of snake repellants.
+Furthermore, some mothball products, or ingredients thereof, may be outright unlawful and imported without any evaluation or oversight.
 Whenever possible, do not use glue traps to capture or remove unwanted snakes, as these products are inhumane for any animals caught in them, and can lead to a slow suffering or death.
 Animals caught in glue traps, however, can often be safely removed by gradually using a non-sticking cooking oil or spray on and around them and then cleaned off (if the animal is nonvenomous and safe to touch or handle).

 Can I Just Keep It?